Donate to one of our four causes

 The contents of the Kits are reviewed regularly based on feedback from partners in the Pacific and communities that have received the boxes.

-A complete ERK costs $600 but every dollar helps towards assembling the Kits with their life-saving contents and having them airfreighted.
-Thank you for your contribution.
+An ERK costs $600 but every dollar helps towards assembling the Kits with their life-saving contents and having them airfreighted.
+Thank you for your gift.

 There are many vulnerable communities that Rotary New Zealand, together with its overseas partners, supports around the world.
 Our aim is to help these communities become self-sufficient and improve their standard of living.
 Your donation enables us to continue and extend our development work and make a real difference to people’s lives.

 What is it to be vulnerable?
-Every project is different but most individuals and communities lack the basics, for example, access to clean water, food and shelter, basic health and education.
+Every project is different but most individuals and communities lack the basics such as access to clean water, food and shelter, basic health and education.
 They may be vulnerable in other ways too.
 For instance, they might lack the skills and resources to provide for themselves and their families.
 There may be inequalities in the community that mean some people or groups are disadvantaged.
 Communities may suffer because leadership is weak or non-existent and people don’t feel involved in decision-making.

 Rotary New Zealand’s input goes far beyond funding.
 It may be involved in appraising project design, monitoring and evaluating projects once they’re underway, providing volunteers when required, ensuring all activities are cost-effective, and so on.

-We value your contribution to our work on projects like those in Tanzania and Fiji.
+We greatly value your contribution to our work.

 There is no cure for polio, a crippling and potentially fatal disease.
 The good news is that the spread of this very infectious disease can be prevented through immunisation.